-You’ve seen the commercials and you’ve heard the guarantees.
-You’ve tried the remedies and you’ve waited for results.
+You've seen the commercials and you've heard the guarantees.
+You've tried the remedies and you've waited for results.
 Despite your efforts, your acid reflux still casts a looming, painful presence over your life.
 You may think there are no options left and this agonizing condition is a permanent fixture.
-If you suffer from GERD (Gastroesophageal Reflux Disease), a new way to fight and win your reflux battle is now available at Shannon— the LINX® procedure.
+If youhavegastroesophageal reflux disease (GERD), a new way to fight and win your reflux battle is now available at Shannon—the LINX® procedure.

 What is GERD?

-The LES (lower esophageal sphincter) is the body’s natural reflux barrier.
-When functioning properly, the reflux barrier opens to allow you to swallow and closes to prevent stomach acid from traveling up the esophagus.
+The lower esophageal sphincter (LES) is the body's natural reflux barrier.
+When functioning properly, the reflux barrier opens to allow you to swallow, and closes to prevent stomach acid from traveling up the esophagus.
 When you have GERD—20 percent of the population does—the reflux barrier is weak and allows the harmful acid to flow back into your esophagus.

-Acid-reducing medications, known as PPI’s (proton pump inhibitors), are often prescribed to treat GERD.
+Acid-reducing medications, known as proton pump inhibitors (PPIs), are often prescribed to treat GERD.
 These medicines might make you feel better, but we are learning that medication might not be the best solution to GERD.
 Medications will only treat the symptoms of reflux by making the stomach acid less acidic, but they do not treat the reflux itself.
-Even with medication, your symptoms can worsen, and they might become less and less effective over time.
+Even with medication, your symptoms can worsen, and the medication might become less and less effective over time.